LungelwaMazibuko/101Programmers-EmpireHouse-Website/README.md

 npm start

-Usage
+# Usage

-Browse Services: Explore our sound, lighting, stage, and AV services.
+**Browse Services**: Explore our sound, lighting, stage, and AV services.

-Request a Quote: Submit details about your event to get a customized quote.
+**Request a Quote**: Submit details about your event to get a customized quote.

-Book a Service: Secure your event production services through our online booking system.
+**Book a Service**: Secure your event production services through our online booking system.

-Manage Your Events: Log in to view your bookings, invoices, and past projects.
+**Manage Your Events**: Log in to view your bookings, invoices, and past projects.

-Live Event Support: Our team provides real-time support during your event to ensure flawless execution.
+**Live Event Support**: Our team provides real-time support during your event to ensure flawless execution.

 Contributors